mr-suno/Starry/README.md

 Join our community of over 2,000+ users, [over on Discord](https://discord.gg/XJMpTcyaUY)!

 - With benefits like:
-- - Latest Key Access 🔑
   - Immedient Updates & News 📢
+  - BETA & Preview access 🐛
   - Bug Reporting & More!

 ---